Key Challenge 1: Population growth and its implications

 The scale of investment required to respond to and support this growth is significant.
 While population growth results in a larger rating base, the amount of investment needed remains a challenge if we rely on traditional funding sources only.

-30-year Infrastructure Strategy (PDF 8.0MB) address the prioritisation, sequencing and funding of essential infrastructure.
-This includes requirements under the National Policy Statement on Urban Development Capacity to provide sufficient feasible development capacity in the medium and long term.
+This includes requirements under the National Policy Statement on Urban Development (2020) to meet expected demand for housing and business land over the short, medium and long term.

 Key Challenge 2: Sharing prosperity with all Aucklanders